johnpapa/vue-workshop/labs.md

 #### Step 2

 Open a terminal window in the root of the project and run `vue add router`.
-This adds the Vue router to your dependencies and includes it n your app.
+This adds the Vue router to your dependencies and includes it in your app.

 When you are prompted to use history mode, type `y` and press `ENTER`.